ska-sa/spead2/doc/py-thread-pools.rst

 ------------
 The actual sending and receiving of packets is done by separate C threads.
 Each stream is associated with a *thread pool*, which is a pool of threads able to process its packets.
-For small numbers of streams, one can use a thread pool per stream.
-With large numbers of streams (more than the number of CPUs), it may be better to use a single thread pool with a thread per CPU core.
+See the :ref:`performance guidelines
+<perf-thread-pool>` for advice on how many threads to use.

 There is one important consideration for deciding whether streams share a thread pool: if a received stream is not being consumed, it may block one of